 - Hydraulic lift tables offer the widest range of features and customization regarding platform size, capacity, vertical travel, and safety features.

-- Self-leveling lift tables are mostly used for ergonomic applications.
+- Self-leveling lift tables use ergonomic applications.
 Self-leveling lift tables require no power at all but do require a fork truck in order to load or unload the full pallet.

-Light capacity (usually under one ton) mobile scissors lifts that are actuated up and down by means of a foot or hand pump, or by a pre-loaded mechanical spring.
-These lifts are pushed like a handcart between workstations and typically used to ergonomically transfer and position heavy unit loads.
+Light capacity (usually under one ton) mobile scissor lifts move up and down by means of a foot or hand pump, or by a pre-loaded mechanical spring.
+These lifts push like a handcart between workstations and typically used to ergonomically transfer and position heavy unit loads.

 3. Self-Leveling Scissors Tables

 Low capacity (usually under two tons), self-contained lift tables that self-level up and down by means of one or more pre-loaded mechanical or pneumatic springs.
-The spring forces can usually be adjusted to accommodate a specific range of load capacities, and the lifts are typically used to ergonomically position palletized loads.
+The spring forces are to accommodate a specific range of load capacities, and the lifts are to ergonomically position palletized loads.

 ?4.
 Ground Level Scissors Table